Higher European demand boosts Cognizant revenue

 Analysts said the company's focus on the financial services and health care businesses allows it to differentiate itself from other in the industry.

-Indian rivals such as Tata Consultancy Services (TCS.NS), Infosys Ltd (INFY.NS) and Wipro Ltd (WIPR.NS) reported mixed results for the first quarter, highlighting a shaky recovery in client demand.
+Indian rivals such as Tata Consultancy Services, Infosys Ltd and Wipro Ltd reported mixed results for the first quarter, highlighting a shaky recovery in client demand.

 Analysts on average were expecting revenue of $2.11 billion, according to Thomson Reuters I/B/E/S.